Kirk3gaard/AccessingGenbank/README.md

 - an example file with genbank IDs "ACCESIOND_IDs.txt"

-And running the "script.py" with these files in the working directory should result in:
+Running the "script.py" with these files in the working directory should result in:
 - an example of the output file "source_list.txt"
 - a number of genbank files